project-repo/cagebreak/README.md

     * Compile the code.
   * Ideas on improving the testing and quality assurance are particularly welcome.
+  * If you want, you can share your cagebreak scripts and we might include them in the repository provided you agree to release them under MIT and we agree with the use case and coding style.
   * Iff you are happy with Cagebreak and use Arch Linux, you may vote for [Cagebreak in the AUR](https://aur.archlinux.org/packages/cagebreak).
   * The points above still apply.